vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

   - All nodes are starting from the snapshot of block 1000 and the network resumes with version >x

- ### Failing consensus (<a name="0075-PLUP-031" href="#0075-PLUP-031">0075-PLUP-031</a>)
+### Failing consensus
-  - Upgrade takes place at block N. Minimum number of validators -1 restart with correct version.
-One validator restarts with previous version.
+  - (<a name="0075-PLUP-030" href="#0075-PLUP-030">0075-PLUP-030</a>) Upgrade takes place at block N. Restart with a number of validators whose voting power is <= two thirds.
+Restart one more validator whose voting power would take the total voting power >= two thirds, with an incorrect version.
 Consensus is not achieved.
-Start another validator with the correct version, consensus is achieved
+Now restart that validator with the correct version.
+Consensus is achieved.
-  - 5 validator network.
+  - (<a name="0075-PLUP-031" href="#0075-PLUP-031">0075-PLUP-031</a>) 5 validator network.
 Upgrade takes places at block N. Start 3 validators immediately.
 Allow several blocks to pass.
 Start two remaining validators.
 (All validators continue to work) - no blocks producing as 3 validators do not have enough weight - need 70% weight to produce blocks
-  - Weighting threshold (API TM) is not reached after restart, network does not produce blocks
-  - Upgrade takes place, but insufficient validators are restored for 1, 5, 10, minutes.
+  - (<a name="0075-PLUP-032" href="#0075-PLUP-032">0075-PLUP-032</a>) Upgrade takes place, but insufficient validators are restored for 1, 5, 10, minutes.
 Validators which are restored immediately patiently wait for consensus to be achieved, and then blocks continue  - concensus acheived

+### Mainnet
+  - (<a name="0075-PLUP-033" href="#0075-PLUP-033">0075-PLUP-033</a>) Check that we can protocol upgrade a system which has been restarted from mainnet snapshots with current mainnet version, to next intended release version.

+### Overwriting transactions
+  - (<a name="0075-PLUP-034" href="#0075-PLUP-034">0075-PLUP-034</a>) A proposal made to upgrade to the currently running version will retract previous proposals. i.e: System is running version V. Make a proposal for block height H and version V + 1 and vote with all validators.
+Before block height H, submit a new proposal for version V and any future block height, with all validators.
+Upgrade proposals are retracted, and upgrade does not take place.
+  - (<a name="0075-PLUP-035" href="#0075-PLUP-035">0075-PLUP-035</a>) Rejected proposals do not overwrite previous valid upgrade proposals.